Local and personal acts of Parliament (United Kingdom): Corporations and major projects

 In the nineteenth century, local acts were used to create corporations, grant monopolies and, most frequently, for the construction of railways, canals and other infrastructure projects.

 Their use has become more limited in the twentieth and twenty-first centuries as statute law (principally the Transport and Works Act 1992) and statutory instruments have enabled many situations to be dealt with through other, delegated, legislative mechanisms.
 Major public transport projects which do require the passing of a specific Act of Parliament now tend to be dealt with as hybrid bills which become public general Acts of Parliament.

-However, local acts are still used for special purposes.
-One such example is in the formal restructuring of corporations.
-Recent examples include the HSBC Investment Banking Act 2002, which facilitated the transfer of one HSBC subsidiary's businesses to two other subsidiaries, and the HBOS Group Reorganisation Act 2006, which facilitated conversion of the Bank of Scotland into a public limited company.
+However, local acts are still used for some purposes, particularly for modifying arrangements made in the past by private act when the practice was more common.
+One such example is in the restructuring of corporations originally incorporated by private act, where major changes require a new act.
+Recent examples include the HSBC Investment Banking Act 2002, which facilitated the transfer of one HSBC subsidiary's businesses to two other subsidiaries, and the HBOS Group Reorganisation Act 2006, which facilitated conversion of the Bank of Scotland (originally organised by a 1695 private act of the Parliament of Scotland) into a public limited company.

 Similarly, major changes to the organisation of universities or charities may be facilitated through local acts, particularly when this involves the transfer of assets.
-For example the University of Manchester Act 2004 effected the merger of two Manchester-based universities by dissolving two existing universities (both incorporated by royal charter) and transferring their rights, properties, assets and obligations to a single new institution (also incorporated by royal charter).
+For example, the University of Manchester Act 2004 effected the merger of two Manchester-based universities by dissolving two existing universities (both incorporated by royal charter) and transferring their rights, properties, assets and obligations to a single new institution (also incorporated by royal charter).
 For a few universities that are statutory corporations, some revisions to their constitutional documents are also effected by local acts, e.g. the University of London Act 2018.